ghowland/ddd/README.md

 also used for strings as min/max size.
 Other constraints can also be added for Value Requirements constraining in the implementation.

+### Default Values

+Inside the Value Requirement and optional field of "default" can specify the default value:

+Example: `{"type": "boolean", "default": false}`

 # Examples

 ## JSON Format: Pairs of strings in lists, that can be repeated at the 2nd and 3rd list depths